 Take a walk inside Narrow Water Castle, Warrenpoint – watch the video below!

-Narrow Water Keep was built around 1568 as a defensive military look out!
+Narrow Water Keep (on the main dual carriageway from Warrenpoint to Newry) was built around 1568 as a defensive military look out!

 It was strategically positioned where the Newry River meets the mouth of Carlingford Lough.

 Narrow Water Keep was built as a “Tower House”.

 No CCTV, security apps, social media …